-LWYnH is a 200hr Yoga Alliance recognized teacher training launching in 2019.
-At the helm are co-directors, Dr. Ginger Garner, founder of Professional Yoga Therapy Institute® and author of Medical Therapeutic Yoga© and Jessica Hartmann, both veteran yoga teachers and orthopaedic physical therapists working with chronic pain populations.
+LWYnH is a Yoga Alliance Registered YTT & YACEP.
+At the helm are co-directors, Dr. Ginger Garner, founder of Professional Yoga Therapy Institute® and author of Medical Therapeutic Yoga© & Jessica Hartmann, both veteran yoga teachers and orthopaedic physical therapists working with chronic pain populations.

 LWYnH Program & Philosophy

-LWYnH Yoga Teacher Training is based upon a multi-dimensional, nondogmatic method of yoga consistent with traditional yoga philosophy and evolved by the scientific evidence-base.
-The program is classroom-based, with each module being hosted and held, in the seaside community of Wilmington, North Carolina.
+LWYnH Yoga Teacher Training & YACEP is based upon a multi-dimensional, nondogmatic method of yoga consistent with traditional yoga philosophy and evolved by the scientific evidence-base.
+The program offers education both online and in person.

 LWynH is a unique program because it offers you the ability to study 1-on-1 with licensed healthcare providers with over 45 years of combined experience in yoga, yoga therapy, medical therapeutic yoga, orthopaedics, chronic pain, and physical therapy.
 This program, in partnership with Professional Yoga Therapy Institute®, offers an unmatched opportunity to engage and work with healthcare providers well versed in yoga across North America.
 You will emerge from this training with a deeper understanding of the art and science of yoga as it used in healthcare, including but not limited to neuroendocrinology, structural alignment & biomechanical analysis, psychobiological and neurophysiological foundations, and the implications for Ayurvedic practice, encased in creative, artistic expression that honors yoga’s historic origins.